btoll/tools/git/README.md

     git checkout $(git get-hash 4.2.2)
     git checkout `git get-hash 4.2.2`

+### git-goto

+    !!!
+This is deprecated.
+Use the git alias instead. !!!

+Example usages:

+    git goto 5.1.0
+    git goto extjs5.1.0

+This is most useful when needing to quickly check out a release without having to know the tagged hash.

+### git-hub

+Open any file, directory or commit on GitHub in regular view or blame view.

+It's best to show what this tool can do through examples.

+- Open the current working directory:

+    `git hub`

+- Open the file:

+    `git hub --file grid/filters/filter/List.js`

+- Open the file in a blame view:

+    `git hub -file grid/header/Container -blame`

+- Open the file in a remote branch other than the default:

+    `git hub -remote extjs-4.2.x -f Component.js`

+- Don't open the file in a browser, dump it to STDOUT:

+    `git hub -f Component.js --dry-run`

+- Open the commit hash:

+    `git hub -hash b51abf6f38902`

+- Open the commit hash to which the local topic branch points:

+    `git hub --branch EXTJS-15755`

+- Open the commit hash to which the tag points:

+    `git hub --tag extjs5.1.0`

+The file will be opened in the remote branch whose value is in the `GITHUB_DEFAULT_REMOTE_BRANCH` environment variable unless changed using the `--remote` flag.

 ### git-introduced

 Find the commit(s) that introduced or removed a method or other search pattern.

 Example usages: